Accepting PhD Students

 Biography

-I am an Assistant Professor within the Centre for Trust, Peace and Social Relations (CTPSR), Coventry University.
-I joined Coventry University in August 2012 and I have served as Director of Postgraduate Taught Programmes (2015-19), Course Director of the MA Maritime Security (2012-16) and Departmental Ethics Leader (2013-15) within CTPSR.
+I am Director of Postgraduate Research and an Assistant Professor within the Centre for Peace and Security (CPS), Coventry University.
+I joined Coventry University in August 2012 and I have served as Director of Postgraduate Taught Programmes (2015-19), Course Director of the MA Maritime Security (2012-16) and Departmental Ethics Leader (2013-15).

 I have an MA International Relations from the University of St Andrews, an MA International Politics from the University of Manchester and a PhD in Politics and International Studies from the University of Warwick.
-Alongside my research, I am passionate about Higher Education and my teaching.
-I have a Certificate in Higher Education Professional Practice and an MBA in Leadership from Coventry University, I am a Senior Fellow of the Higher Education Academy and I am a PRINCE2 Practitioner.
+Alongside my research, I am passionate about Higher Education and teaching.
+I have a Certificate in Higher Education Professional Practice and an MBA in Leadership from Coventry University.
+I am also a Senior Fellow of Advance HE and a PRINCE2 Practitioner.

-Outside of work I am an avid fan of Burnley Football Club and I enjoy following British politics, writing and walking.
+Outside of work I am an avid fan of Burnley Football Club.
+I have an interest in UK politics and governance and enjoy reading, writing, baking, gardening and walking.

 Research Interests

+Inevitably, research practicalities require further focus and specialism and as a result security in the maritime domain has been where most of my work is concentrated.
 Maritime security is a fascinating, ever-changing and growing field of study that has wide-ranging importance for us all.
-The vast majority of global trade moves by sea, the global population living near the sea is growing, and the economic potential of the oceans is being increasingly recognised.
+Most global trade moves by sea, the global population living near the sea is growing, and the economic potential of the oceans is being increasingly recognised.
 There is a nexus between security at sea and on land, and there is a relationship between security and sustainable development efforts that needs to be better understood.
 As such a better understanding of security in the maritime domain is important to enhance human wellbeing.
 Despite this, I believe that many governments and indeed wider populations have a degree of ‘sea blindness’ – not focusing on or fully understanding the maritime domain – which can diminish efforts to enhance security in these spaces.
-I also believe that with a wide range of inter-connected security challenges evident, multiple legal frameworks operating, a plethora of security stakeholders to consider (public, private and third sectors), and emerging trends such as the growing role of new technology; the maritime domain is also a fascinating arena to delve in to some of the complexities of security governance and capacity-building today.
+I would also argue that with a wide range of inter-connected security challenges evident, multiple legal frameworks operating, a plethora of security stakeholders to consider (public, private and third sectors), and emerging trends such as the growing role of new technology; the maritime domain is also a fascinating arena to delve into some of the complexities of security governance and implementation today.

-I am very happy to hear from anyone who shares any of my research interests and/or wants to discuss my work.
-Equally if you want to study on Coventry University's MA Maritime Security, are thinking about PhD research or want a conversation about course design, implementation and evaluation; please get in touch.
-You can contact me by email at james.malcolm@coventry.ac.uk
+I am very happy to hear from anyone who shares any of my research interests and/or wants to discuss my work and consultancy opportunities.
+Equally if you are thinking about PhD research or want a conversation about course design, implementation and evaluation; please get in touch.
+You can contact me by email at [email protected]

 Expertise related to UN Sustainable Development Goals